thma/LtuPatternFactory/README.md

 The [Typeclassopedia](https://wiki.haskell.org/wikiupload/8/85/TMR-Issue13.pdf) is a now classic paper that introduces the Haskell type classes by clarifying their algebraic and category-theoretic background.
 In particular it explains the relationships among those type classes.

-In this section I'm taking a tour through the Typeclassopedia from a design pattern perspective.
+In this chapter I'm taking a tour through the Typeclassopedia from a design pattern perspective.
 For each of the Typeclassopedia type classes I try to explain how it corresponds to structures applied in software design patterns.

 As a reference map I have included the following chart that depicts the Relationships between type classes covered in the Typeclassopedia: